Student Responsibilities

 Shared Responsibilities

 Students requesting specific accommodations are expected to notify you early in the term or well in advance of when the accommodation is needed.
-You do not have an obligation to offer make up exams, or provide retroactive accommodations to students who have delayed notification to you.
+You do not have an obligation to offer make up exams or provide retroactive accommodations to students who have delayed notification to you.
 It is not possible to anticipate all individual needs, although designing instruction for the broadest range of students helps to eliminate potential barriers to access.
 It is important to encourage students who encounter barriers in your class to contact you as soon as possible so that you and the student can discuss options.
 When a student discloses a disability, it is important to ask what you can do to facilitate learning.